argilla-io/distilabel/docs/sections/pipeline_samples/examples/exam_questions.md

 This example will showcase how to generate exams questions and answers from a text page.
 In this case, we will use a wikipedia page as an example, and show how to leverage the prompt to help the model generate the data in the appropriate format.

 We are going to use a `meta-llama/Meta-Llama-3.1-8B-Instruct` to generate questions and answers for a mock exam from a wikipedia page.
 In this case, we are going to use the *Transfer Learning* entry for it.
 With the help of structured generation we will guide the model to create structured data for us that is easy to parse.
+The structure will be question, answer, and distractors (wrong answers).

 ???
 "Click to see the sample results"